JustinPatenaude/balticathletics/brands/kobe-sportswear.md

 - "/2019-kobe-baseball-catalogue.pdf"
 - "/2019-kobe-catalogue.pdf"
 info: |-
   Kobe is proudly Canadian owned and operated, headquartered in Toronto ON with international offices in Buffalo and Shanghai.
-Since 1992 Kobe has outfitted millions of athletes in all levels of hockey.
+Since 1992 Kobe has outfitted millions of athletes at all levels of hockey.

   ***